 Once you’re ready, gather all essential documents, prepare an insurance card and hospital bag, and meet the healthcare professionals.
 Make sure they know who you are and include you as one of the emergency contacts.
-We are aware that at some point, you want to do your research about the diseases, so please only trust reliable and official sources.
+We are aware that at some point, you will want to do your research about the diseases, so please only trust reliable and official sources.

 10. Learn Simple Massage Techniques

 Your attempt to de-stress your mom doesn’t stop here.
 If you want to go the extra mile, we always have a way for you.
-After the massage session, run a nice warm bath and add some sea salt bath for a spa-like experience.
-Place a prepped dry towel within her reach.
+After the massage session, run a nice warm bath and add some sea salt to the bath for a spa-like experience.
+Place a prepped, dry towel within her reach.
 If you ask other moms out there about what to do when your mom is sick, they will be more than happy to see this on the list!

 11. Keep the House Tidy and Clean

-The first thing to do before completing other household chores is to let garbage out of the house.
-Put some garbage bags and look for unnecessary stuff in the house.
+The first thing to do before completing other household chores is to let the garbage out of the house.
+Put some garbage bags out and look for unnecessary stuff in the house.
 Remember that garbage smells and attracts bugs and bacteria—your mom needs a healthy environment to feel better!